 1. When is advisement?

 Advisement for Spring courses starts after Fall Break and continues through the Friday before Registration (typically three weeks).
 Advisement for Summer and Fall courses begins after Spring Break and continues through the Friday before Registration.
+You and your assigned advisor will set a specific appointment time to discuss the next semester.

 2. When can I register for classes?